 Please get in touch with your senators.

-Well, what does that mean?
+Joe Manchin, what does that mean?

 What does that mean?

-800 941 Sean, you want to be a part of the program.
+800-941 Sean, you want to be a part of the program.

-All right, when we come back, news roundup information overload hour, as we check in with Greg Jarrett, Horace Cooper, and much more.
+All right, when we come back, news roundup, information overload hour, as we check in with Greg Jarrett, Horace Cooper, and much more.

-All right, we have a lot happening today.
+We have a lot happening today.

-You know, one of the things that you have to watch for, and this always frustrates me, and and I I called it on Ferguson early because I had people on the ground, my people that I trust, that told me very early on that there were going to be eyewitnesses that will be on record,
+You know, one of the things that you have to watch for, and this always frustrates me, and I called it on Ferguson early because I had people on the ground, people that I trust, that told me very early on that there were going to be eyewitnesses that will be on record,

 That Michael Brown had reached into the car.

-I I had my own sources and contacts in the case of Freddie Gray in Baltimore, and we knew from day one, and I said it, there's not going to be a conviction in that particular case.
+I had my own sources and contacts in the case of Freddie Gray in Baltimore, and we knew from day one, and I said it, there's not going to be a conviction in that particular case.

-Like, for example, in this this particular case, there was some back and forth specifically on how to charge the officer.
+Like, for example, in this particular case, there was some back and forth specifically on how to charge the officer.

 What is the proper charge?

-He's charged with second degree murder and second degree manslaughter.
+He's charged with second-degree murder and second-degree manslaughter.

-He used to face a charge of third degree murder, but the trial judge threw it out last October.
+He used to face a charge of third-degree murder, but the trial judge threw it out last October.

 He may reinstate it soon because of an appellate court hearing, and that could make a big difference on the sentencing.

-But even in a jury trial, the ability to get the conviction, and and you already know my opinion about how this was.
+But even in a jury trial, the ability to get the conviction, and you already know my opinion about how this was.

 That would require, for example, the defendant, whether or not the defendant was endangering multiple people, not just one.

-And the judge, Peter Cahill, thought it was multiple people, and case law changed on February 1st, in which a Minneapolis Court of Appeals upheld the third-degree murder conviction of a man by the name of Mohammed Noor, uh, another fired police officer who was tried for the shooting uh 911 caller while on duty in the court rule two to one against the defendant, saying multiple charges were not necessary for a charge to stand.
+And case law changed on February 1st, in which a Minneapolis Court of Appeals upheld the third-degree murder conviction of a man by the name of Mohamed Noor, another fired police officer who was tried for the shooting 911 caller while on duty.

 In other words, if you overcharge, you run the risk of dying.

-And he came up with a very different opinion as to what caused the death.
+Now, don't forget our friend Dr. Michael Baden did an independent analysis for the Floyd family, and he came up with a very different opinion as to what caused the death.

 Now, yes, there was a presence of drugs in his system at the time.

-Greg Jarrett has the legal analysis for us, Horace Cooper, legal commentator, and also he is the co-chair of the network Project 21, uh, also author of the book, How Trump is Making Black America Great Again.
+Horace Cooper, legal commentator, and also he is the co-chair of the network Project 21, also author of the book, How Trump is Making Black America Great Again.

-Welcome both of you, both of you to the program.
+Welcome both of you to the program.

 Good afternoon.